bonigarcia/webdrivermanager/README.md

 		<scope>test</scope>
 	</dependency>

 Then you can let WebDriverManager to do manage WebDriver binaries for your application/test.
-Take a look to this example which uses Chrome as browser in Selenium WebDriver:
+Take a look to this example which uses Chrome with Selenium WebDriver:

 	public class ChromeTest {